Sgt. Rock: Fictional character biography

-In the 2009 six-issue mini-series Sgt.
+In the 2009 six-issue miniseries Sgt.
 Rock: The Lost Battalion Rock's unit is still referred to as "Easy Company" but is of the 141st Infantry Regiment.
 However, in the closing pages of the last issue, the narration states that, following the end of the story, "as usual, Sgt.
 Rock's 'Combat-Happy Joes' moved out to fill the ranks of another Easy Company left fractured by war", moving them to the 15th Infantry Regiment, 3rd Division, under 2nd Lieutenant Audie Murphy.
 A famous tagline of Rock's is: "Nothin's easy in Easy Company".

 Rock also usually wears the chevrons and rockers of a Master Sergeant on his uniform and also applied, oversize, to the front of his helmet.

 It is likely Rock's official position in Easy Company was of senior platoon sergeant though dialogue and scripts are usually vague on his actual responsibilities and duties.
 He usually leads patrols and appears to have powers of command over the men of the company.
 Several officer characters also appeared in the comic, as both platoon and company commanders, all of whom were regarded by Rock as superiors.
 Ever the model NCO, Sgt.
 Rock always rendered proper respect to these officers, and was always quick to give advice to not only ensure success, but for that officer to gain confidence and experience as a leader.
 Easy's commander was usually referred to as "the skipper" by Rock.
 Rock in turn was referred to by others as the "topkick", or senior non-commissioned officer in the company.
 Most infantry companies did not have master sergeants; significantly, Rock does not have the diamond of a first sergeant on his rank insignia.

+In a flashback in "The New Golden Age", the Unknown Soldier presents Sgt.
+Rock and Easy Company with information about Per Degaton's Nazi experiments.